NearlyTRex/Stem/template_stemlib/trunk/ReadMe.txt

 = Overview =

 This project serves as a starting point for all Stem library projects.
 It is meant to be copied and modified to suit the specific project being created.
 The centerpiece of this template is a robust, sophisticated makefile suitable for a wide range of build tasks and environments.
-Currently supported target platforms are Mac OS X, Windows, Linux, iPhone Simulator, and iPhone OS.
-Cross compilation is not supported except in the case of compiling for iPhone Simulator and iPhone OS from Mac OS X.
+Currently supported target platforms are Mac OS X, Windows, Linux, iPhone Simulator, iPhone OS, iPhone Simulator for iPad, and iPhone OS for iPad.
+Cross compilation is not supported except in the case of compiling for iPhone platforms from Mac OS X.